patagonaa/music-sync-converter/README.md

 # music-sync-converter
 Sync music for use on flash drives in car radios and such.
 Detect and convert unsupported files by extension, codec and profile.

-_Should_ work on Linux and macOS as well, but is untested.
+Works on Windows and Linux, macOS is untested.

 ## Usage:
 `.\MusicSyncConverter.exe config.json`